Visit our Sister Sites:

 Cuttings for Indoors:

-For smaller varieties, use a small container or vase and cut stem a couple inches long.
+For smaller varieties, use a small container or vase and cut the stem a couple inches long.
 Bunch up a variety of colors for an eye-appealing arrangement.

 Smaller varieties look great in containers.